Ghulam Mustafa Jatoi: Early life

 Ghulam Mustafa Jatoi was born in New Jatoi, Naushehro Feroze District, Sindh.
 He was the eldest of four brothers, and his grandfather, Khan Bahadur Imam Bux Khan Jatoi, was a member of the Bombay Legislative Assembly in 1923, 1927 and 1931.
 At the time there were only four members representing the entire present Province of Sindh.

 His father Ghulam Rasool Jatoi was a member of the Sindh Legislative Assembly twice in 1946 and again 1952, after which one unit was imposed in West Pakistan.

 Jatoi was educated at Karachi Grammar School and passed his senior Cambridge.
 In 1952, he went to England for his bar at law, but had to return home within one year due to his father's serious illness.

 Mr Jatoi was an active leader in politics.
-He was one of the founding members of Pakistan Peoples Party along with Zulfiqar Ali Bhutto.
+He was one of the founding members of Pakistan Peoples Party along with Zulfikar Ali Bhutto.
 He was one of Bhutto's closest confidants until Bhutto's execution in 1979.
 He remained associated with the PPP until 1986 when he formed his own party with its emblem of a tractor, becoming one of Pakistan's political leaders with his own political party.

 Politics

 Jatoi was elected to the first Provincial Assembly of West Pakistan in 1956.
-He has also serves as chairman District Board of Nawabshah District in 1952, holding the distinction of being the youngest District Board chairman on the South Asia.
+He has also served as chairman District Board of Nawabshah District in 1952, holding the distinction of being the youngest District Board chairman on the South Asia.

 Jatoi along with Z.A.
 Bhutto and other politicians formed Pakistan People's Party in 1967.

 He has been elected to the National Assembly of Pakistan in 1962, 1965, 1970, 1989, 1990, 1993 and 1997.
 He has also been elected to the Sindh Provincial Assembly in 1973 and 1977.

-He held the Portfolios of Political Affairs, Ports and Shipping, Communications, Petroleum and Natural Resources, Information Technology, Railways & Telecommunications in the Federal Government headed by Prime Minister Zulfiqar Ali Bhutto.
+He held the Portfolios of Political Affairs, Ports and Shipping, Communications, Petroleum and Natural Resources, Information Technology, Railways & Telecommunications in the Federal Government headed by Prime Minister Zulfikar Ali Bhutto.
 In 1973, he was elected Chief Minister of Sindh, and held this office until 1977.
 He has the distinction of being the longest serving Chief Minister of Sindh since the birth of Pakistan.
 After the imposition of Martial Law, Jatoi remained associated with the Movement for Restoration of Democracy (MRD).
 Twice he was arrested in 1983 and 1985.

 Later, he founded the National Peoples Party.
 A number of political heavyweights from all over the country were brought into the National People's Party, launched under the chairmanship of Ghulam Mustafa Jatoi.
 Among them were Ghulam Mustafa Khar, Haneef Ramay, Hamid Raza Gilani and Kamal Azfar.
 An attractive manifesto was prepared and the party was expected to gain prominence due to the declining popularity of the Peoples Party at the time.

 The NPP and the PML, then headed by Muhammad Khan Junejo, along with seven other political parties, contested the 1988 elections from the platform of the Islami Jamhoori Ittehad.
 The PPP won the bout, though with a thin majority.